Download Careers360 App

 Average

-This topic tests your ability to analyze data sets and use the appropriate formula for calculating averages.
-Simple problems involving the average of test scores, expenses, or prices are common, and you will need to quickly calculate the mean to find solutions.
+This topic tests your ability to analyse data sets and use the appropriate formula for calculating averages.
+Simple problems involving the average of test scores, expenses, or prices are common, and you will need to calculate the mean to find solutions quickly.

 In these formulas:

-The concept of average will constitute around 2 to 3 questions in CUET QA exam.
-This could include finding the average of a set of numbers, weighted averages, or average speed, average marks, or average income type questions.
+The concept of average will be covered in approximately 2 to 3 questions in the CUET QA exam.
+This could include finding the average of a set of numbers, calculating weighted averages, determining average speed, average marks, or average income, among other types of questions.

 Learn more about average.